dotnet/csharplang/proposals/params-collections.md

 }
 ```

-Given that we prioritize element type over all else, this seems reasonable; there's nothing to tell the langauge whether the user would prefer `int?`
+Given that we prioritize element type over all else, this seems reasonable; there's nothing to tell the language whether the user would prefer `int?`
 over `int` in this scenario.

 ### Dynamic Binding